NobbZ/elixirforum_pragbook_winner/README.md

 ## Compiling

+* First fetch and build the dependencies: `mix do deps.get, deps.build`
-Just do a simple `mix escript.build`, a file `pragbook` will be created by this.
+* Then just do a simple `mix escript.build`, a file `pragbook` will be created by this.

 ## Usage